Apache ActiveMQ Artemis supports the

 The protocol provides two parameters to control advisory behaviors on the broker side.

-Whether or not the broker supports advisory messages.
+Indicates whether the broker supports advisory messages.
 If the value is true, advisory addresses/queues will be created.
 If the value is false, no advisory addresses/queues are created.
 Default value is

-Whether or not the advisory addresses/queues, if any, will be registered to management service (e.g. JMX registry).
+Indicates whether advisory addresses/queues, if any, will be registered to management service (e.g. JMX registry).
 If set to true, no advisory addresses/queues will be registered.
 If set to false, those are registered and will be displayed on the management console.
 Default value is

 The two parameters are configured on an OpenWire